-Within a reasonable time and at least ten working days before the consultation procedure, the transferor must inform (i) the employees' representatives (employee committees, union associations, inter-union committees, union committees or union deputies) or, in their absence, (ii) the employees affected by the transfer, in writing, of the following:
+Within a reasonable advance and at least ten working days before the consultation procedure, the Transferor must inform (i) the employees' representatives (employee committees, union associations, inter-union committees, union committees or union deputies) or, in their absence, (ii) the employees affected by the transfer, in writing, on the following:

-- Date of and reasons for the transfer; - Legal, economic and social implications of the transfer for the employees; - Projected measures for the employees; - Content of the contract between transferor and transferee.
+- · Date and reasons of transfer; - Legal, economic and social implications of the transfer for the employees; - · Projected measures for the employees; - Content of the contract between Transferor and Transferee

-In the absence of any sort of employee representatives, the employees affected by the transfer may elect, among themselves and within five working days from the receipt of the above-mentioned information, a representative committee with:
+In the absence of any sort of employee representatives, the employees affected by the transfer may elect, among themselves and within five working days from the reception of the above-mentioned information, a representative committee with:

-- up to three members, if the transfer affects up to five employees: - up to five members, if the transfer affects over five employees.
+- up to three members, if the transfer affects up to five employees; - up to five members, if the transfer affects over five employees.

-Afterwards, the transferor must begin a consultation

-procedure with the employees' representatives or with the elected representative committee, in order to obtain an agreement regarding the measures to be applied to the affected employees after the transfer.
+Afterwards, the Transferor must begin a consultation procedure with the employees' representatives or with the elected representative committee, in order to obtain an agreement regarding the measures to be applied to the affected employees after the transfer.

-In the absence of a representative committee elected by the employees, the transferor must inform the employees affected by the transfer of the agreement reached with their representatives or that no agreement has been reached within the consultation.
+In the absence of a representative committee elected by the employees, the Transferor must inform the employees affected by the transfer of the agreement reached with their representatives or that no agreement has been reached within the consultation.

-If the transferor has 50 employees or more it must inform the Portuguese Labour Authority (ACT) regarding:
+If the Transferor has 50 employees or more it must inform the Portuguese Labour Authority (ACT) regarding:

-- The content of the contract between transferor and transferee; - If the transfer constitutes a transfer of an economic unit, all the elements that forms such unit.
+- The content of the contract between Transferor and Transferee; - If the transfer constitutes a transfer of an economic unit, all the elements that forms such unit.